17. Property packages#

 17.2.
 Mixture objects#

-Before creating a Thermo property package, we must define the mixing rules to calculate mixture properties through a Mixture object:
+Before creating a Thermo property package, we must define the mixing rules to calculate mixture properties through a Mixture object.
+BioSTEAM includes an ideal mixture model and several equations of state.
+Let’s define an ideal mixture model:

 [2]: